lmjohns3/downhill/README.rst

 - First-order stochastic techniques with adaptive learning rates: RProp_, RMSProp_, `Equilibrated SGD`_, Adam_, and ADADELTA_.

-Most algorithms permit the use of regular or Nesterov-style momentum as well.
+All algorithms permit the use of regular or Nesterov-style momentum as well.

 .. _Theano: http://deeplearning.net/software/theano/